nwm516/multi_base_converter/README.md

 I decided to write in Java, since it had been a while since I wrote in Java and probably feel most comfotable within it once I get my stride going.

-<ins>To run</ins>: open the folder containing the file within your IDE and it should run fairly easily.
+<ins>To run</ins>: Open the folder containing the file within your IDE and it should run fairly easily.

 ![MultiBaseConverter Screengrab](https://github.com/nwm516/multi_base_converter/assets/36825393/54073e5f-937c-4984-91e8-e690121eb29e)